s-kawara/powerapps-docs.ja-jp/powerapps-docs/developer/common-data-service/webapi/use-web-api-actions.md

 ---
-title: Web API アクションの使用 (アプリ用 Common Data Service) | Microsoft Docs
+title: Web API アクションの使用 (Common Data Service) | Microsoft Docs
 descriptions: Actions are reusable operations that can be performed using the Web API.
-These are used with a POST request to modify data on CDS for Apps ms.custom: '' ms.date: 10/31/2018 ms.reviewer: '' ms.service: crm-online ms.suite: '' ms.tgt_pltfrm: '' ms.topic: article
+These are used with a POST request to modify data on Common Data Service ms.custom: '' ms.date: 10/31/2018 ms.reviewer: '' ms.service: powerapps ms.suite: '' ms.tgt_pltfrm: '' ms.topic: article